amarendar04/UK/IDTACW1/IDTA_CW1_Final_Report.md

 Classification validates depression predictability (F1=82.19%), confirming correlations translate to individual forecasts.
 Regression examines age-related patterns testing career-stage coupling with stress profiles.

----

 # TASK 3: REGRESSION

 ## 1. Introduction to Task

-Regression tests age prediction from work/mental health characteristics.
-Strong prediction implies stage-specific interventions needed; weak performance indicates age-independent vulnerability.
-Linear Regression assumes additive effects; Polynomial Regression captures non-linearities and interactions.
+We use regression to calculate the age of a person by analyzing their mental health.
+If the age is estimated accurately, it means different age groups need different types of support.
+If it does not predict correctly, it would mean it would affect people in the same way without any difference in age.

+Linear regression only looks at simple and additive problems, whereas polynomial regression catches complex and non linear patterns
 ## 2. Data Preparation

-Features scaled to ensure comparable unit changes across predictors.
-Age target remained unscaled for interpretable year predictions.
-80-20 train-test split prevents overfitting assessment.
+To make sure the predictors can be compared correctly, all the features are scaled.
+To make sure the predictions are in real years, the age variable is left unscaled.
+To evaluate the model and decrease the risk of overfitting, we are using the 80-20 train test split.

 ## 3. Regression Algorithms Applied

-Linear Regression fitted all 13 scaled features simultaneously.
-Polynomial Regression transformed features into 105 polynomial terms including squared features and pairwise interactions, capturing non-linear relationships at risk of overfitting.
+The linear regression model uses all 13 scaled features at the same time.
+Polynomial regression turned these features into 105 different teams by also adding squared features inorder to capture more complex and non linear patterns.
+But doing the above steps may also risk the chances of overfitting.

 **Code Implementation:**